 As I settle into my last term at Oxford, I can clearly see that my life for the next two months is just going to be revision, revision, revision.
 Of course, this has got me dreaming about all the places I’d love to travel to when my exams end and one sunny place I’m considering is Barcelona!
 Today I’m sharing a lovely guest post with you by Max Lami, who is currently an Erasmus student at the University of Barcelona.
 Keep reading for tips on the perfect weekend in Barcelona!

-After living here for numerous months now, I have planned out what I would do with only one weekend in Barcelona.
+After living here for numerous months now, I have planned out what I would do on a weekend trip to Barcelona.

 Day 1: Friday

 Morning: Arrive in the Barcelona, check-in, settle in to accommodation.

 Afternoon: I like to spend my first day in a city familiarising myself with my new surroundings.
 If I can, I’ll try to get any major sightseeing done on the first day as well because I like to get that out of the way and be able to spend the next day living as much like a local as possible.
 I would recommend getting your visit to The Sagrada Familia or Parc Güell out of the way as they are a little way out from the centre but they are definitely must-see works of art!
 Entrance to the Sagrada Familia costs €20 so you may opt to enjoy the stunning view from the outside instead, which reveals enough architectural history to keep you interested.

 Park Güell is a beautiful park which blends nature with Gaüdi architecture.
 Although it is free to enter the surrounding parks, the main structure costs €7-8.
 It provides an impeccable view of the city and reveals some of Gaüdi’s best mosaic work up close though so I’d highly recommend it!
 Both the Sagrada Familia and the main building in Park Güell were designed by Antoni Gaudi so it is interesting to see the architectural similarities and differences between the two.